conorgilmer/mosceal/README.md

 Foursquare  | No | Yes | Yes

 ##Log
+- 05-11-2018 : Add Humans.txt logo and update
+- 28-10-2018 : Migrate to Conorgilmer.eu from conorgilmer.com and other stuff from  appwayz.com
+- 03-01-2017 : Added Skiing Links Page
+- 10-12-2017 : Remove Defunct items from home page
+- 13-04-2016 : Remove RSS News feed applet not working
 - 03-12-2015 : Add Dropdown for Other Social Media Apps
 - 30-11-2015 : Add Pinterst Widget and LinkedIn page
 - 26-11-2015 : Generic Menus